 Lesson: Spend your budget how you will – but get the best advice on what you’ll get for it

-2. Too many APs = Higher Channel Utilisation
+2. Too many Access Points = Higher Channel Utilisation

-Instead of giving you the gold plated WiFi network you expected, you ended up with too many APs and a network that’s like a stretched elastic band.
+Instead of giving you the gold plated W-iFi network you expected, you ended up with too many APs, costing more than you needed to spend, and a network that’s like a stretched elastic band!